mattermost/mattermost-load-test-ng/docs/local_loadtest.md

-# How to run a load-test locally
+# Running a load-test locally

 ## Introduction

-This is a short guide on how to run a load-test locally (and mostly manually).
+This guide describes how to run a load-test locally (and mostly manually).
-Doing this is particularly useful when testing changes to the load-test tool itself and it's also a great way to learn how the whole load-testing process works before trying more advanced deployments.
+Doing this is particularly useful when testing changes to the load-test tool itself.
+It's also a great way to learn how the whole load-testing process works before trying with more advanced deployments.

-There are a few ways to run a load-test locally:
+There are a few ways to run a load-test locally, in order of complexity:

 - Run the `loadtest` command directly.
-This is the simplest way to quickly start a load-test.
 - Run a load-test through the load-test agent API server.
 - Run a load-test through the [`coordinator`](coordinator.md).

 ## Prerequisites

-Before beginning a new load-test, a newly created and running Mattermost instance with system admin credentials is required.
+Before starting a new load-test, a newly created (and running) Mattermost instance with system admin credentials is required.

 ### Clone the repository